Domestic Bank Market

 Guarantees securing all monies owing by a guarantor are generally taken and in certain cases the amount recoverable will be limited to a specified amount.

-Generally, any restrictions require the approval of shareholders, subject to certain exceptions.
+Generally, any guarantees require the approval of shareholders, subject to certain exceptions.

 There are no requirements for guarantee fees.